kyutai-labs/moshi/README.md

 - Moshi fine-tuned on a female synthetic voice (Moshika).

 Depending on the backend, the file format and quantization available will vary.
 Here is the list of the HuggingFace repo with each model.
-Mimi is bundled in any of those, and always use the same checkpoint format.
+Mimi is bundled in each of those, and always use the same checkpoint format.

 - Moshika for PyTorch (bf16): [kmhf/moshika-pytorch-bf16](https://huggingface.co/kmhf/moshika-pytorch-bf16).
 - Moshiko for PyTorch (bf16): [kmhf/moshiko-pytorch-bf16](https://huggingface.co/kmhf/moshiko-pytorch-bf16).